-Attachment 5: Core Medical Services Waiver, if applicable
+Attachment 5: Core Medical Services Waiver, if applicable (Does not count towards the page limit.)

 If you are applying for a waiver at this time, you may provide a Core Medical Services Waiver request and supporting documents as Attachment 5.
 See Important Notes in Section IV.2.iii of this NOFO.